 Of course, you can put together a more risque outfit, like something off the shoulder or something with a corset if you’d like, or you could choose loose-fitting harem pants for comfort and authentic looks.

 Other sources for pirate costumes can be found at all Halloween shops or Party City if you have one nearby.
 Amazon or eBay are also sources of inexpensive pirate wear.

 Depending upon your gender, you will need different things to complete your pirate ensemble.
 These you can put together yourself, grab at the thrift store, or pick up at a local party supply shop.

 - Black boots

-Perhaps you could purchase some paper pirate hats and eyepatches and hand them out to any guests who couldn’t find a costumes.
+Perhaps you could purchase some paper pirate hats and eyepatches and hand them out to any guests who couldn’t find a costume.
 Hats and eyepatches are pirate trademarks and small items like this help everyone participate, regardless if they were able to find a costume or not.